Policy Learning with New Treatments: Application to rural electrification

-Investment in energy infrastructure is an important focus of development aid and there is a large body of research in development economics devoted to its study (reviews include \cite{lee2020does}, \textcite{peters2016impacts}, and \textcite{van2017long}). \textcite{lee2020experimental} examines the relationship between the price of connections to the electrical grid and takeup in rural Kenya.
+Investment in energy infrastructure is an important focus of development aid and there is a large body of research in development economics devoted to its study (reviews include \cite{leeDoesHouseholdElectrification2020}, \textcite{petersImpactsRuralElectrification2016}, and \textcite{vandewalleLongTermGainsElectrification2015}). \textcite{leeExperimentalEvidenceEconomics2020} examines the relationship between the price of connections to the electrical grid and takeup in rural Kenya.
 This particular setting provides a compelling use case for the procedure outlined in this paper.
 There are only four prices observed in the data, leading to substantial model ambiguity in the form of partial identification of the demand curve outside these four prices.
-Further, the treatments are subsidies with values between $\$114$ and $\$398$, making subsequent experimentation with new treatments expensive.
-In this section, I take experimental data collected to study the economics of rural electrification and illustrate how the method outlined in the present paper can be used to design cost-effective targeted subsidy policies to maximize household takeup.
+Further, the treatments are subsidies valued at hundreds of US dollars, making subsequent experimentation with new treatments expensive.
+In this section, I take experimental data collected to study the economics of rural electrification (\cite{leeDataArchiveExperimental2020}) and illustrate how the method outlined in the present paper can be used to design cost-effective targeted subsidy policies to maximize household takeup.

 Prices of $d$-thousand Kenyan shillings for $d \in \mathcal{D}_0 = \{0, 15, 25, 35\}$ are randomly offered to households, who have an eight-month period in which to decide whether to purchase the connection at the offered price.
 After the period is over, households continue to have the option to connect at the full price of $35$ thousand shillings.
 Here $D$ is price, $Y$ is a takeup indicator, and $X$ is a two-dimensional random vector containing household size and income.